Snowboard Press

 2.1 Press Frame

-A bolt-together design was selected for its simplicity and cost-effectiveness.
-This modular approach facilitates assembly, maintenance, and potential future modifications.
+A bolt-together design was selected for its simplicity.
+This bolt-together approach facilitates assembly, maintenance, and potential future modifications.

 2.1.1 Structural Design Philosophy